epenning/afdb-domains/README.md

 A file `uniprot_ids.txt` file is expected to contain the Uniprot IDs to process, one on each line.

+An example input `uniprot_ids.txt` is included in this repository.

 ## Download AFDB Structures

 ```shell